Riverside Insights

-Riverside Insights is a publisher of clinical and educational standardized tests in the United States; it is headquartered in Itasca, Illinois.
-It is also a charter member of the Association of Test Publishers.
+Riverside Insights is a remote, educational technology company and developer of clinical and educational standardized assessments in the United States.
+It is a charter member of the Association of Test Publishers.

-Riverside Insights was established as a wholly owned subsidiary of Houghton Mifflin Harcourt, a leading educational publisher in the United States, in 1979.
+Riverside Insights was established as a wholly owned subsidiary of Houghton Mifflin Harcourt (HMH) in 1979.
+HMH sold Riverside Insights to private equity firm Alpine Investors for $140 million in 2018.
+The company was incorporated as Riverside Assessments LLC in Delaware and subsequently in other states, including Illinois.

 History

 Early history

 Riverside originated in 1852 as The Riverside Press, a book printing plant in Boston, Massachusetts.
 Henry Houghton originally started The Riverside Press in an old Cambridge building along the banks of the Charles River.
 A visitor described it as "one of the model printing-offices in America".
 Houghton chose to employ women as well as men as compositors, a radical decision which he said was influenced by the Victoria Press in England.

 In 1880, George Mifflin entered into a partnership with Henry Houghton and together founded and led Houghton Mifflin Company.
 They soon established an educational department and quickly expanded the company's educational offerings.